Skip all navigation Skip to page navigation

 • Meningococcal Vaccine: At age 11 or 12, your teen should get their first meningococcal vaccine.

-• HPV Vaccine (Human papillomavirus): The HPV vaccine protects both males and females against strains of the virus that cause more than 90% cervical, penile, anal, mouth and throat cancers, as well as genital warts.
+• HPV Vaccine (Human papillomavirus): It protects against strains of the virus that cause over 90% of cervical, penile, anal, mouth, and throat cancers, as well as genital warts.
+It works for both males and females.
 The vaccine works better with a child's immune system at age 9-12, so they need just 2 doses.
-If they don't get the first dose until age 15, they need 3 shots.
+Influenza (flu): The AAP and the CDC recommend the flu shot for everyone age 6 months and older, including teens, every year.

 This is also the time for your child to catch up on other recommended immunizations that they may have missed during the COVID-19 pandemic.
 These include hepatitis A, hepatitis B, polio, pneumococcal vaccine, the measles-mumps-rubella (MMR) vaccine and the chickenpox (varicella) vaccine.
-Is your child heading off to college?
-Some colleges and universities require students to be vaccinated.
-Check these requirements now, so your teen can be caught up before college starts.

 School Entry Immunizations for Preteens and Teens